Director of Institutional Advancement

-The Athens Tech Foundation Board of Directors is celebrating its 35th anniversary with a benefit dinner on April 20, 2023, at The Georgia Club in Statham, Georgia.
-The event, themed Illuminate: Spotlighting Workforce Development, will highlight the impact the Athens Tech Foundation has had on workforce development through the generosity of the Athens Technical College community since 1988.
+The Athens Tech Foundation Board of Directors celebrated its 35th anniversary with a benefit dinner on April 20, 2023, at The Georgia Club in Statham, Georgia.
+The event, themed Illuminate: Spotlighting Workforce Development, highlighted the impact of scholarships and the work of the Foundation since 1988.

 Donate By Phone

 Make a credit card gift over the phone by calling the Athens Tech Foundation at (706) 355-5025.

 Write your check to Athens Tech Foundation and then mail to:

 800 U.S. Highway 29 North

 Athens, GA 30601

 You can double or triple your gift to Athens Tech Foundation if you or your spouse work for a company with a matching gift program.